 - Channel application.
 Creates effective channel between SaaS application and the Secure agent.
 Several instances per node.

 - Secure agent.
 Actually it is a PowerCenter engine that does all data processing work.
-Each customer should have it installed in local network.

 - Symphony Cloud platform: ~3200 classes (templates ~700)